T-MavLabs/SAGAR/readme.md

 ---

-## Study Modules (Taxonomy, Otolith, eDNA)
+## Study Modules (Taxonomy, Otolith, eDNA, Notes)

-The Study section provides three scientist-oriented modules with a consistent grey glass UI over the stars background.
+The Study section provides four scientist-oriented modules with a consistent grey glass UI over the stars background.
 They run fully client-side with mock-safe defaults and optional live data where noted.

 ### 1) Taxonomy 🐠